PK-Kealoha/Work-PAII.-CC/README.md

 danceability: How suitable a track is for dancing based on a combination of musical elements including tempo, rhythm stability, beat strength, and overall regularity.
 A value of 0.0 is least danceable and 1.0 is most danceable.

-energy:Perceptual measure of intensity and activity based on its dynamic range, perceived loudness, timbre, onset rate, and general entropy.
+energy: Perceptual measure of intensity and activity based on its dynamic range, perceived loudness, timbre, onset rate, and general entropy.
 The values range from 0.0 to 1.0.

 key: Key the track is in.
 Integers map to pitches using standard Pitch Class notation.